18th May 2021

 Apologies to those who had been keeping an eye on this website in 2020 and seen little change!

-I experienced a close family tragedy in the spring of 2020, which led me to step back from professional engagements for some months.
+I experienced a very close family tragedy in the spring of 2020, which led me to step back from professional engagements for some months.
 In addition, as with many people, Covid 19 had a major negative effect on my work progamme.
 That said, I kept fairly busy, particularly from the autumn.

 This work included: